corrode/corrode.github.io/content/blog/immutability/index.md

 While immutability is often touted for its theoretical advantages, its real-world application can be less straightforward.
-Let's explore a concrete example to illustrate how an immutable approach can shape our design decisions and can prevent anti-patterns like intertwined variables that often emerge over a project's lifespan.
+Let's explore a concrete example to illustrate how an immutable approach can shape our design decisions.

 ## Mutability and Object-Oriented Programming